-Cashfloat loans is a payday loan direct lender operating from the UK.
+Cashfloat, is a direct payday lender operating in the UK.
 As part of our aim to keep our customers well-informed, we have published this guide to the leading UK banks.
-In this article, we will look at who four leading UK banks and their history.
+In this article, we will look at the four leading UK banks and their history.

 How Did The Big Four Leading UK Banks Develop?